How a walk on the beach taught me to be a better data science manager

 It all comes back to the walk on the beach.
 Billions of strands of data, like sand, and the analytics and questions we propose are circling round and round like the tunnels of the conch shell, with its Fibonacci* sequence curving us ever closer to a conclusion.

 A similar type of movement is found in data analytics.
 We build models and run tests from a single point, with a specific set of data.
-Then we move to another point around the curve, so to speak, running the tests again and reviewing results and adjusting accordingly.
-From each vantage point we see a unique perspective.
+Then we move to another point around the curve, so to speak, running the tests again and reviewing results, and adjusting accordingly.
+From each vantage point, we see a unique perspective.
 We string this information together and it allows us to make more informed decisions.

 I have now come to understand the bigger picture of data science as a multi-faceted project.
 Data scientists must look at information from multiple angles to fine-tune for accuracy while incorporating the client’s chosen factors.

-Take this real-life scenario for example: I was managing a team that needed to analyze a client’s sales revenue over several years.
-They would analyze one week’s worth of customers in and out of store and ask questions to narrow down the expectations.
+Take this real-life scenario for example I was managing a team that needed to analyze a client’s sales revenue over several years.
+They would analyze one week’s worth of customers in and out of the store and ask questions to narrow down the expectations.
 What did we need to drill down on?
 What was the larger objective?

-From there, they would move to analyzing a month of sales revenue data.
+From there, they would move to analyze a month of sales revenue data.
 Then a quarter.
 Then a year.
 Each stage allowed for clearer information and broader analyses until we finally reached the “epicenter” where results, insights, and knowledge met to prove or disprove the hypothesis.